remotion-dev/remotion/packages/docs/docs/rive/index.md

 import TabItem from "@theme/TabItem";
 import {TableOfContents} from '../../components/TableOfContents/rive';

-This package provides a component for rendering [Rive](https://rive.app) animations in Remotion
+This package provides a component for rendering [Rive](https://rive.app) animations in Remotion.

 ## Installation